tom-kitak/computational-intelligence-from-scratch/README.md

 # computational-intelligence-from-scratch
-Implementations of fundamental computational intelligence learning algorithms using only math libraries.
+Implementations of fundamental computational intelligence learning algorithms using only math libraries like NumPy.

-test